An MP-DWR method for $h$-adaptive finite element methods: A novel DWR implementation based on multiple-precision

+Recall the example in the introduction, which shows that the orthogonality of two vectors can not be preserved numerically with multiple-precision calculations.
+Based on the same idea, we introduce a new implementation of DWR, in which the multiple-precision will be used to effectively break the Galerkin orthogonality.

+First of all, we will show how the multiple-precision breaks the Galerkin orthogonality to make sure this idea works.
+The Galerkin orthogonality in (\ref{GO}) indicates that: for $v_h=u_h$ from $V_h$, we have

-By using a different precision in the calculations, a different space $V_h'$ can be built without changing the mesh grid.
-The new numerical solution $u_h'$ is obtained from $V_h'$.
-Then based on the above idea, $u_h$ and $u_h'$ would be different.
-Moreover, it can be expected that the Galerkin orthogonality between them would not be preserved:
+By using a different precision format, a different space $V_h'$ can be built without changing the mesh grid.
+From $V_h'$, $u_h'$ can be obtained.
+Based on the above idea, $u_h$ and $u_h'$ would be different since they are computed with different precision formats.
+Furthermore, they are obtained from two different finite element spaces $V_h$ and $V_h'$, respectively.
+Thus, it can be expected that the Galerkin orthogonality between them would not be preserved:

-We use two examples to show the performance of multiple-precision on Galerkin orthogonality in numerical computations.
-In the following two examples, multiple-precision is implemented by using a combination of double and float precision.

-We focus on the Poisson equation in 2-dimensional.
-First, we consider the exact function as Example 1 in $\Omega=[-1,1]^2$: \begin{example}

-\end{example} To compute the numerical solutions of the Poisson equation as (\ref{Dis_uh}), two different finite element spaces $V_{double}$ and $V_{float}$ are built with double and single precision, respectively.
-Based on such two spaces, the corresponding numerical solutions $u_{double}$ and $u_{float}$ can be obtained.
-Then we compute the numerical results of $a(u-u_{double},u_{double})$ and $a(u-u_{double},u_{float})$ to check if (\ref{GO}) and (\ref{notGO}) hold.
-Denote degrees of freedom as Dofs.
-The numerical results are shown in Table \ref{GO_check1}.

-To test the solution with singularity in the domain, we consider the following example. \begin{example}